sahmedjaffer/Book-Shop-Project/README.md

 - Users can browse and purchase books online.
 - Customers manage their accounts and track orders securely.
-- Admins efficiently manage authors, book listings, and orders.
+- Admins efficiently manage authors, books, and orders.

 ---